Deload Weeks During a Cut — guide

 Pro Tip

 Some coaches advocate for "auto-regulated" deloads — taking a deload when you feel you need it rather than on a fixed schedule.
 During a cut, this approach requires honest self-assessment.
 Many people wait longer than optimal to deload because they don't want to feel like they're slacking.
 Fixed scheduled deloads every 6–8 weeks remove this barrier.
+Coleman 2024 notes that scheduled deloads are the more commonly recommended approach in published programming frameworks.

 When to Deload During a Cut